 OVERWHELMED…FRUSTRATED…READY TO SIT DOWN AND CRY…These are just a few of the emotions teachers are feeling.
-With distance learning, teachers don’t have to learn one new program, but dozens.
-To help I am going to provide a few answers to questions I see repeatedly about Google Apps including Google Slides, Docs, and Forms.
+With distance learning, teachers don’t have to learn one new program but dozens.
+To help, I will answer questions I repeatedly see about Distance Learning with Google Apps, including Google Slides, Docs, and Forms.
 For each question, I will provide the “Give it to Me Fast” answer and “I Need to Know More” answer.

-If you want to make edits to files you do not own, you need to make a copy of the file to your Google Drive.
+If you want to edit files you do not own, you need to make a copy of the file to your Google Drive.
 Once the copy is saved, you own it and can make edits.
-Remember this is also true when you assign Google Slides to your students.
-They must save files to their Google Drives before they edit; otherwise, all the students are making changes to your originals.
+Remember, this is also true when you assign Google Slides to your students.
+They must save files to their Google Drive before editing; otherwise, all the students are changing your originals.

 This one-minute video shows you how to save copies of Google Slides or Documents to your Google Drive.